 The Lee Newspapers story, which ran in the Missoula, Butte, and Helena papers, did offer a clue to what might really happen next year.
 Although Baucus said he would work with the next president to fix health care, he said it might take “incremental” steps to reform the system.
 Next follow-up question: Just which increment does he want to tackle first?
 The story didn’t say, but noted that Baucus said he was still committed to finding a “durable, overarching…all-encompassing solution where all Americans are participating together.”
 How’s that for flowery, empty language that would have George Orwell spinning in his grave?

 Two constituents did point out that 150,000 people in Montana do not have access to primary care doctors, and that too many young children whose parents are poor have badly infected teeth, because dentists won’t accept payment from Medicaid.
 Perhaps Montanans would like to know how their senator and his committee would address those problems, which also plague other states.
-But perhaps that’s fodder for another Baucus Watch.Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+But perhaps that’s fodder for another Baucus Watch.Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.